shinjiwlab/shinjiwlab.github.io/_posts/2024-01-19-Interspeech2024-Discrete-Speech-Unit-Challenge.md

 - Specific Restrictions for Supervision Data: The key restriction is on using test sets from certain datasets for supervision in specific tasks.
 Specifically:
   - Automatic Speech Recognition (ASR): The test sets of the Librispeech and ML-SUPERB datasets cannot be used for learning the discrete representation.
 However, their training sets are permissible.
   - Text-to-Speech (TTS): The test sets of the LJSpeech and Expresso datasets are off-limits for discrete representation learning, but their training sets can be used.
+For TTS training, phone alignment information for non-autoregressive training can be also used in training phase.
   - Singing Voice Synthesis (SVS): The test set of the Opencpop dataset is restricted for use in discrete representation learning, though the training set is allowed.

 <!-- ### Rules